-[4] Velocity (mm/sec) = -0.825 + 0.38ln(Motor Speed)
+(5) velocity (mm/sec) = $-0.825 + 0.38$ in(Motor Spe ---

-The circuitry of the FSR feedback system and Stepper Motor were assembled and designed to serve all the requirements necessary to enable the automatic syringe injection system to perform the injections and display the force at the same time.
+The circuitry of the FSG feedback system and Stepper Motor were assembled and designed to serve all the requirements necessary to enable the automatic syringe injection system to perform the injections and display the force at the same time.
 The Stepper Motor utilizes the Arduino Uno Microcontroller (see Microcontroller and Software) and integrates a Motor Shield and buttons to allow for easy fabrication and testing of the injection rate components.